Xelhuan (MH536r)

 Glyph or Iconographic Image Description:

-This black-line drawing is the simplex glyph for the personal name Xelhuan (also seen as Xelhua).
-It appears to be a European-style pot with a spiky plant with nine leaves or a group of quetzal feathers (see below for a comparison).
+This black-line drawing of the simplex glyph represents the personal name Xelhuan (also spelled Xelhua).
+The glyph appears to be a European-style pot with a spiky plant with nine leaves or a group of quetzal feathers possibly made into a headdress (see below for comparisons).
 Perhaps the items in the pot are meant to be distributed (relating to the verb, xeloa).

 Description, Credit: